OpticMink/OpticMink/README.md

-- 👋 Hi, I’m OpticMink
+- 👋 Hi, I’m Mink. (-[]-)
-- 👀 I’m interested in VR games and Minecraft.
-- 🌱 I’m currently learning nothing.
-- 💞️ I’m looking to collaborate on nothing.
-- 📫 How to reach me: I'm not telling you.
-But if you meet OpticMink f9f7 on VrChat that's me.
+- My Xbox username is OptiMink (My name on here with no "c")
+- My Playstation username is Sgt_Pancakes00
+- My Twitch is GustaviousFring https://www.twitch.tv/GustaviousFring